 Have you ever wondered why old mobile phones get slower by the time as compared to when you bought it?
 The reason behind it is, the more apps you keep installing the more cache they will store.
 Also, these apps keep updating and their requirement eventually surpasses your phone configuration.
 Same works for your WordPress websites and plugins.

 Here, in this article, we have listed some of the best cache plugins to make your WordPress site faster.
-But before starting, let’s have a quick look at what cache is and why clearing the cache is important.
+But before starting on wp clear cache, let’s have a quick look at what cache is and why clearing the cache is important.

 Or Jump to Top 5 Cache Plugins ->